-Balance sheet is nothing but another financial document that we accomplished prepared to provide a user with more information about the financial potition of a company. you can look up your textbooks for a more formal definition.
+Balance sheet is nothing but another (別の・もう一つの) financial document that we accomplished (have) prepared to provide a user with more information about the financial position of a company.
+You can look up (調べる) your textbooks for a more formal definition.

-But one milllion seconds after I took the picture all of your posture could conceivably change.
-So similarly the balance sheet records the financial position of a company as of a certain date.
+But one million seconds after, I took the picture, all of your posture could conceivably (おそらく) change.
+So similarly the balance sheet records the financial position of a company as of (～の時点で) a certain date.
 It could be as of December 31st 2012 or as of April 30th 2013 etc.

 GAAP specifies which accounts for current assets.
 Here are this illustrated two of them cash and account receivable as examples.